ctu-pjin/sandbox/README.md

-# A - Název projektu
+# A - Nejlepsi projekt

-Odstavec se zadáním projektu.
-Cíle projektu...

-Seznam členů:
-* Josef Pepa
-* Anna Janová